MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureInternalLoadBalancer.md

 # Set-AzureInternalLoadBalancer

 ## SYNOPSIS
-Modifies an internal load balancer configuration in an azure_2 service.
+Modifies an internal load balancer configuration in an Azure service.

 ## SYNTAX